|General Government Finances|

-Government Finance Statistics (GFS) quarterly results are benchmarked to the most recent EDP notification.
+Pre-2018 Government Finance Statistics (GFS) are benchmarked to the most recent EDP notification as published on 19 October 2018.
 Consequently, they may not always be fully aligned with the National Income and Expenditure and related publications such as the Institutional Sector Accounts and the Quarterly National Accounts.

 The calculation methods for quarterly GFS are similar to those used in deriving the annual GFS.
 As some of the available sources are of lesser reliability than those used for the annual GFS, the quarterly estimates are subject to a greater margin of error than the annual figures.

 A full description of the concepts and definitions used in the production of these figures is provided in the Background notes.